What Can You Buy With 529 Distributions?

 Presented by Elsass Financial Group

-The Dow Jones Industrial Average slipped 0.45%, while the Standard & Poor’s 500 gained 0.82%.
-The Nasdaq Composite index rose 2.26% for the week.
-The MSCI EAFE index, which tracks developed overseas stock markets, added 0.78%.1,2,3
+The Dow Jones Industrial Average slipped 0.30% for the week.
+Meanwhile, the Standard & Poor’s 500 gained 0.48%, and the Nasdaq Composite index added 1.60% for the five trading days.
+The MSCI EAFE index, which tracks developed overseas stock markets, fell 2.37%.1,2,3

 This Week: Key Economic Data

-Source: Econoday, August 25, 2023
+Source: Econoday, October 6, 2023

 The Econoday economic calendar lists upcoming U.S. economic data releases (including key economic indicators), Federal Reserve policy meetings, and speaking engagements of Federal Reserve officials.
 The content is developed from sources believed to be providing accurate information.
 The forecasts or forward-looking statements are based on assumptions and may not materialize.
 The forecasts also are subject to revision.